ZRJohnson208/GalacticLions-CodeVault/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The code is properly formatted and is consistent with the existing code style
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have performed a self-review of my code

+## Further Comments
+If you have any additional notes or comments, please add them here.